-Last year's methodology used to establish project management and owners engineering services was re-examined this year and was found to be sound and consistent with current practice.
+Last year's methodology used to establish project management and owner's engineering services was re-examined this year and was found to be sound and consistent with current practice.

-The cost associated with project management and owners cost is therefore based on last year's assessment with consideration to the current applicable hourly rate and is provided in the following table.
+The cost associated with project management and owner's cost is therefore based on last year's assessment with consideration to the current applicable hourly rate and is provided in the following table.

-Table 16 Cost associated with project management and owners engineer services.
+Table 17 Cost associated with project management and owner's engineer services.

 Description Cost (A\$) Project Management Concept/feasibility study \$165,470 This is an average cost to produce a concept/feasibility study for an OCGT project.
 This normally takes 1 to 2 months to complete.
+This cost remains the same as last year as it was assumed that consultant's rates do not increase due to COVID-19.
 Full Feasibility Study \$617,760 This is an average cost to produce a full feasibility study) for an OCGT project.
 This normally takes 3 to 4 months to complete.
-Engagement of Owners Engineer \$231,655 This is an average cost to carry out a tender process to engage an owners engineer to represent the owner for the construction of the OCGT Plant.
+This cost remains the same as last year as it was assumed that consultant's rates do not increase due to COVID-19.
+Engagement of an Owner's Engineer \$243,240 This is an average cost to carry out a tender process to engage an owner's engineer to represent the owner for the construction of the OCGT Plant.
 This normally takes 2 to 3 months to complete.
-Engagement of legal & financial services \$319,910 This is the average cost to evaluate legal and financial groups to provide these support services for the OCGT plant.
+Engagement of legal & financial services \$335,900 This is the average cost to evaluate legal and financial groups to provide these support services for the OCGT plant.
 This normally takes 2 to 3 months to complete.
-Cost associated for the owner to provide a project team \$937,650 This is the cost associated for the owner to provide a team of staff to oversee the progress of the project from concept to commercial operation.
+Cost associated for the owner to provide a project team \$984,530 This is the cost associated for the owner to provide a team of staff to oversee the progress of the project from concept to commercial operation.
 This normally takes 2 to 3 years to complete.
-Owners Engineer FEED & Contractor selection (tender process) up to Financial close \$1,919,450 This is an average cost to produce a front end engineering design (FEED) and for an OCGT project and a tender process to establish an EPC contractor and the necessary contract for the construction of the OCGT plant Construction management services \$2,559,260 This is the average cost to carry out construction management services by an Owners engineer throughout the construction period up to and including testing & commissioning.
-Total \$6,751,155
+Owner's Engineer FEED & Contractor selection (tender process) up to Financial close \$1,919,450 This is an average cost to produce a front-end engineering design (FEED) and for an OCGT project and a tender process to establish an EPC contractor and the necessary contract for the construction of the OCGT plant.
+This cost remains the same as last year as it was assumed that consultant's rates do not increase due to COVID-19.
+Construction management services \$2,559,260 This is the average cost to carry out construction management services by an Owners engineer throughout the construction period up to and including testing & commissioning.
+This cost remains the same as last year as it was assumed that consultant's rates do not increase due to COVID-19.
+Total \$6,825,610

-Based on the table above the cost associated with project management and owners engineering services is \$6,751,155 and is \$321,485 higher than last year's estimate of \$6,429,670.
-The reason for this difference is the increase in hourly rate for engineering services over last year's assessment.
+Based on the table above the cost associated with project management and owners engineering services is \$6,825,610 and is \$74,455 higher than last year's estimate of \$6,751,155.
+This value has not increased as much as it did in previous years as it was assumed that consultancy rates have not increased due to COVID-19 and only work carried out by the developer has increased in value.